 In my opinion, it makes some sense to use it.

 Alternatively, you can use a WordPress plugin called Ivory Search.
-It was created in order to add a search field to any WordPress site so it allows you to easily find whatever you want on your blog.
+It was created to add a search field to any WordPress site, so it allows you to find whatever you want on your blog easily.

 If you find it, you can link to it without any effort.